Dimterion/House-marketplace/README.md

 I was mostly interested in the main functionality without some of the features, that is why there is no live demo (the app is functioning locally however).

-I'm planning to restructure this project and create something else out of it if I have the time (in that case it will be done as a separate repo).
+Same as with the [Support Desk](https://github.com/Dimterion/Support-desk) project, I'm planning to restructure this project and create something else out of it if I have the time (in that case it will be done as a separate repo).

 I'm keeping this one as a course project reference with the main code structure for now.